hzqst/unicorn_pe/README.md

 I would be grateful if you figure out how to emulate them correctly.

-No support for exception for now. (the Unicorn project does not support intercepting exception and determining what kind of exception/fault it is)
+Partial support for exception. (only single step)

 ## TODO
-Feature: Unpacking (VMProtect / Safengine) protected driver files. -- 99%

-Feature: Exception, SEH / VEH (wait for unicorn to support) -- 50%
+Feature: Exception, SEH / VEH  --- 90%

 Feature: x86 (low priority) -- 0%